MDMA: Early research and use

-MDMA was first synthesized in 1912 by Merck chemist Anton Köllisch.
+MDMA was first synthesized and patented in 1912 by Merck chemist Anton Köllisch.
 At the time, Merck was interested in developing substances that stopped abnormal bleeding.
 Merck wanted to avoid an existing patent held by Bayer for one such compound: hydrastinine.
 Köllisch developed a preparation of a hydrastinine analogue, methylhydrastinine, at the request of fellow lab members, Walther Beckh and Otto Wolfes.
 MDMA (called methylsafrylamin, safrylmethylamin or N-Methyl-a-Methylhomopiperonylamin in Merck laboratory reports) was an intermediate compound in the synthesis of methylhydrastinine.
 Merck was not interested in MDMA itself at the time.
 On 24 December 1912, Merck filed two patent applications that described the synthesis and some chemical properties of MDMA and its subsequent conversion to methylhydrastinine.
 Merck records indicate its researchers returned to the compound sporadically.
 A 1920 Merck patent describes a chemical modification to MDMA.

+MDMA's analogue 3,4-methylenedioxyamphetamine (MDA) was first synthesized in 1910 as a derivative of adrenaline.
+Gordon A. Alles, the discoverer of the psychoactive effects of amphetamine, also discovered the psychoactive effects of MDA in 1930 in a self-experiment in which he administered a high dose (126 mg) to himself.
+However, he did not subsequently describe these effects until 1959.
+MDA was later tested as an appetite suppressant by Smith, Kline & French and for other uses by other groups in the 1950s.
+In relation to the preceding, the psychoactive effects of MDA were discovered well before those of MDMA.

 In 1927, Max Oberlin studied the pharmacology of MDMA while searching for substances with effects similar to adrenaline or ephedrine, the latter being structurally similar to MDMA.
 Compared to ephedrine, Oberlin observed that it had similar effects on vascular smooth muscle tissue, stronger effects at the uterus, and no "local effect at the eye".
 MDMA was also found to have effects on blood sugar levels comparable to high doses of ephedrine.
 Oberlin concluded that the effects of MDMA were not limited to the sympathetic nervous system.
 Research was stopped "particularly due to a strong price increase of safrylmethylamine", which was still used as an intermediate in methylhydrastinine synthesis.
 Albert van Schoor performed simple toxicological tests with the drug in 1952, most likely while researching new stimulants or circulatory medications.
 After pharmacological studies, research on MDMA was not continued.
 In 1959, Wolfgang Fruhstorfer synthesized MDMA for pharmacological testing while researching stimulants.
 It is unclear if Fruhstorfer investigated the effects of MDMA in humans.

 Outside of Merck, other researchers began to investigate MDMA.
 In 1953 and 1954, the United States Army commissioned a study of toxicity and behavioral effects in animals injected with mescaline and several analogues, including MDMA.
 Conducted at the University of Michigan in Ann Arbor, these investigations were declassified in October 1969 and published in 1973.
 A 1960 Polish paper by Biniecki and Krajewski describing the synthesis of MDMA as an intermediate was the first published scientific paper on the substance.